chenyenchung/personal_site/content/post/2019-04-02-be-a-detextive.md

 it to replace [Modern CV](https://launchpad.net/moderncv), which has accompanied me for around three years.

-I soon realized that I am pretty bad at LaTeX, while customization requires certain level of fluency on that language, so here comes my struggling with it.
+I soon realized that I am pretty bad at LaTeX, and customization requires certain level of fluency on that language.
+As a result, I struggled quite a bit with it.

 ## Support for a publication list